5 Clever Marketing Strategies Amidst COVID-19

 Marketing during Coronavirus is tricky, and everyone is struggling to find the right balance.
 To help your business stay afloat during these uncertain times, here are a few clever, practical digital marketing strategies to help now and later.

 Coronavirus forced everyone to re-adjust their marketing strategies for 2020.
-If you’re still able to acquire prospects, even amidst the COVID crisis, you’re lucky.
-Hundreds of thousands of people lost their jobs, and many businesses closed for good.
+If you can still acquire prospects, even amidst the COVID crisis, you’re lucky.
+Hundreds of thousands lost their jobs, and many businesses closed for good.

-Different industries have been affected in different ways.
-The hospitality industry was hit incredibly hard, yet there were still a lot of positive stories of hospitality during the pandemic.
+Different industries have been affected in various ways.
+The hospitality industry was hit incredibly hard, yet there were still many positive stories about hospitality during the pandemic.
 For those industries that remained open, many adjustments had to be made.

-Marketing during Coronavirus is tricky, and everyone is struggling to find the right balance.
+Marketing during Coronavirus is tricky, and everyone struggles to find the right balance.
 To help you stay afloat, here are a few clever, practical digital marketing strategies to help now and later.

 1. Build Relevant Campaigns

 Campaigns you planned earlier in the year may no longer fit.
-Sadly, you have to to figure out a way to make them relevant to the coronavirus crisis, or start over.
+Sadly, you must figure out how to make them relevant to the coronavirus crisis or start over.

 Otherwise, you risk losing the attention of your followers and clients.
 The pandemic also works as clickbait.
 Even if articles aren’t validated, people will still click on them.
-Therefore, your content should address the problem without misleading.
-If you’re struggling to build a COVID-centered content, here are a few ways to do it:
+Therefore, your content should address the problem without misleading you.
+If you’re struggling to build COVID-centered content, here are a few ways to do it:

-If your business offers services, provide how-to videos, tips, content regarding the situation, best home-office practices to boost productivity, how to keep the team connected together, etc.
+If your business offers services, provide how-to videos, tips, and content regarding the situation, best home-office practices to boost productivity, how to keep the team connected, etc.

 In terms of retail businesses, many clothing brands changed their strategy to offer a gift “a free mask” with purchase.
 It’s not a lot, but it shows some support.
 Also, there was a period when masks were literally sold out.
 So, that was definitely good motivation to make people convert.
 Also, if it works for your brand, prioritize elements that can be used at home.